 Are Concrete Pavers Safe For Fire Pit?

 Follow the manufacturer’s instructions to install your fire pit guard.
 Keep your firepit clean and maintained by regularly sweeping and cleaning it with a garden hose or pressure washer.
+For maintaining the cleanliness of your fire pit, a tool like the GRILLART Grill Brush and Scraperwould be extremely useful.

-Be aware of local regulations when using a fire pit in an outdoor space, such as California where propane use is prohibited outdoors during certain times of year .
-Purchase an insurance policy that covers damages caused by fires in your backyard .
+Be aware of local regulations when using a fire pit in an outdoor space, such as California where propane use is prohibited outdoors during certain times of year.
+Purchase an insurance policy that covers damages caused by fires in your backyard.

 Always wear proper safety gear when playing around a campfire – including a fire Pit Guard